The Finite-Temperature Behavior of a Triangular Heisenberg Antiferromagnet: Results

-For comparison we have in Fig.~\ref{fig:J3zero} also plotted the temperature of the specific heat hump maximum for $J_2 \le 0.1247$.
-The two temperatures $\THUMP$ and $T_c$ both decrease and approach each other as $J_2$ gets close to $0.1247$.
-This lends support to the notion that the specific heat hump indicates a would-be phase transition if it was not forbidden by the Mermin-Wagner theorem~\cite{Mermin1966}.
-However, the approach is not quite complete as there is a remnant small discontinuity at $J_2=0.1247$, as seen in the inset of Fig.~\ref{fig:J3zero}.

-To see how the specific heat hump peak temperatures and critical temperatures change for finite positive values of $J_3$, we show in Fig.~\ref{fig:tcslices} $\THUMP$ (green) and $T_c$ for the highest temperature phase transition (orange) as functions of $J_2$ for a range of $J_3$ values.
+To see the specific heat hump temperatures and critical temperatures for finite positive values of $J_3$, we show in Fig.~\ref{fig:tcslices} $\THUMP$ (green) and $T_c$ for the highest temperature phase transition (orange) as functions of $J_2$ for a range of $J_3$ values.
 With the resolution used, one can clearly see cusp signatures in $T_c$, reflecting the $T=0$ phase boundaries from Fig.~\ref{fig:phasediagram_zeroT}.
-Note that each curve is offset by an amount $(J_3-0.05) \times 10$ for clarity.
+For $J_3 \gtrsim 0.11$ there is a small $J_2$ region outside the K phase boundary (left vertical lines) for which the specific heat exhibits both a hump and a phase transition.
+For more details on this, see Fig.~\ref{fig:free} which shows the free energy, specific heat and order parameter at the specific point $J_2=0.24$, $J_3=0.11$.
+The free energy has two branches.
+The specific heat hump (left inset) is seen to come from the high-temperature branch (green) which reflects properties of the symmetric phase with a structure factor maximum at K, and occurs at a higher temperature than the phase transition where the free energy curves cross.
+This explains also why no signatures of the phase transition is seen on the specific heat hump itself when $J_2$ crosses the phase boundary out of the K phase.

-Similarly to the $J_3=0$ curve in Fig.~\ref{fig:J3zero} for $J_2 \approx 1/8$, we see a weak tendency of M being favored over K at finite temperatures, i.e. the M phase extends slightly into the region where K is the minimum of $J_{\qv}$.
-However at even higher $J_3 > 1/15$, where the K region borders the KM or $\Gamma$K regions, it is the K phase that slightly extends into these regions at finite temperatures.
+For the $J_3=0$ curve in Fig.~\ref{fig:J3zero} for $J_2 \approx 1/8$, we see a tendency of M being favored over K at finite temperatures, i.e. the M phase extends slightly into the region where K is the minimum of $J_{\qv}$.
+From Fig.~\ref{fig:tcslices}, we find similar behavior at finite $J_3$ for $J_3 \lesssim 0.10$.

+To gain further insights on the behavior observed in Fig.~\ref{fig:tcslices}, we compute in Fig.~\ref{fig:hump_entro} the spin-wave entropy along the K-KM and K-$\Gamma$K borders using linear spin-wave theory~\cite{Seabra2016,Glittum2021}.
+As the energies are equal on the borders, the state with the highest spin-wave entropy should be favored close to $T=0$.
+For $1/15 < J_3 \lesssim 0.1$, we find that the KM state has higher entropy than the K state, while for $J_3 \gtrsim 0.1$, the K state has higher entropy than either the KM state ($0.1 \lesssim J_3 < 1/8$) or the $\Gamma$K state ($J_3 > 1/8$).
+For $-1 < J_3 < 1/15$, the K phase borders the M phase.
+The M phase, due to its collinearity, has a higher number of zero modes and thus highest entropy.
+We find that the low-$T$ phase in Fig.~\ref{fig:tcslices} at the K phase boundary is well explained by spin-wave entropy for all values of $J_3$.